pdfernhout/narrafirma/wordpress-plugin/README.md

 symbolicly linking from the WordPress plugin direcotry to the source code, or by making them into a zip file and extracting them.

-If you copied the WebContent directory under nararfirma, then it should be straighforward to copy all that to the WordPress' wordpress-plugin directory using a stanadard copy command.
+If you copied the webapp directory under nararfirma, then it should be straighforward to copy all that to the WordPress' wordpress-plugin directory using a stanadard copy command.
 You would need to be sure the copied files have permissions or a owner such that they can be read by your web server.

-The following rsync command may be useful when testing the WordPress plugin if you have set up a symbolic link in the narrafirma directory to the WebContent directory.
+The following rsync command may be useful when testing the WordPress plugin if you have set up a symbolic link in the narrafirma directory to the webapp directory.
 You would need to replace "_www" with whatever your web server needs as a user for permissions.

         $ pwd